-To assure adequate monitoring and evaluation of student progress toward the following purposes, the Seminary requires all M.Div. students and M.T.S in Christian Counseling students to complete both a Vocational Personal Inventory (VPI) at initial enrollment, and a Mid-Program Assessment (MPA) at a specified point in their program.
-The satisfactory completion of the VPI is a prerequisite for registration for subsequent semesters, as well as for the MPA.
+To assure adequate monitoring and evaluation of student progress toward the following purposes, the Seminary requires all M.Div. students and M.T.S in Christian Counseling students to complete a Mid-Program Assessment (MPA) at a specified point in their program.
 For a complete description of the Assessment programs please refer to the Student Handbook.